isabella232/primetime.en/help/release-notes/primetime-streaming-server-1x.md

 * 3718598 - When Origin Server is configured for serving protected contents with HSM access enabled the backend LunaSA client does a frequent communication with HSM module

-## What’s new in Primetime Streaming Server 1.3 [APRIL Release] {#what-s-new-in-primetime-streaming-server-april-release}
+## What's new in Primetime Streaming Server 1.3 [APRIL Release] {#what-s-new-in-primetime-streaming-server-april-release}

 Primetime 1.3 release brings several new features around Streaming content, better Usability and Security.